OkaNim/unit-converter/README.md

 If there are underscores(_) in dict_values, they denote that a value or a power of ten could not be recognized or cleaned or converted.<br>
 <br>
 <br>
-This program is a unit convertor for the data extracted from scientific documents.
+This program is a unit convertor for the data extracted from scientific documents.<br>
 A unit in input text can be recognized and a value can be then converted for a destination unit.<br>
 Try to use it using text prepared by yourself or your original script such as test.py.<br>
 (If your original script is not put in /src, the folder path for /src should be specified using sys.path.append to import src_206.)<br>